dave-mcc/MIT_BIH_QRS_ECG_DETECTION/README.md

 # MIT_BIH_QRS_ECG_DETECTION

-This pakage includes all codes to generate results in the following paper:
+This package includes all code to generate the results in the following paper:

 X